MichaelsPlayground/BluetoothChatAppAndroidDevExchange/readme.md

 Status: runs when the 2 devices where paired outside of the program

-Missing: runtime permissions & set devices in couple mode
+Missing: runtime permissions (done) & set devices in discoverable mode (done)